nandstand/sample-site/content/_index.md

 ## Overview

+This portfolio contains samples of my work—you'll find a [setup guide](https://portfolio.christianf.io/get-started/quickstart/), a [tutorial](https://portfolio.christianf.io/get-started/hpc-tutorial/), and a [reference document](https://portfolio.christianf.io/reference/environment-variables/).
-The writing samples featured on this site represent documentation that I've authored for software teams while working in a scientific computing setting.
+These are sample documents for a fictional software project, designed to emulate the kind of writing that I've done as a developer working in a high-performance computing (HPC) setting.
-They emulate developer onboarding material, written for a fictional research project maintained on a public university high-performance computing (HPC) cluster.

-### Featured documentation

-The samples include a [how-to guide](/get-started/quickstart/), a [tutorial](/get-started/hpc-tutorial/), and a [reference document](/reference/environment-variables/).

-Something about motivation for writing these, how they map to the real work that I did.

-### What this documentation covers

-The writing samples on this site cover some topics specific to HPC environments, like working with a batch job scheduler.
-The samples also cover more common development topics, like Python dependency management and version control using Git.

-The Coastal Air Quality Research Network (CAQRN) generates air quality index products for public environmental health research.
-The project is maintained and deployed on a public university HPC cluster (see [Stanford's Sherlock cluster](https://www.sherlock.stanford.edu/docs/) as an example).
+Each of these documents covers topics related to setting up for work in an HPC environment.
+Some topics are universal to software development in any setting (e.g., Git workflows, managing software dependencies).
+Others relate to the specific quirks of working with distributed software.
+In either case, I try to keep things as simple and as clear as possible, while presenting a scenario that is plausible and representative of my real work.

-## About this site
+## How I built this site

-I built this site using Hugo, a static site generator, using the Docsy theme.
+I built this site using Hugo, a static site generator.
-The site is automatically tested and deployed to GitHub Pages via a CI/CD pipeline that includes a link checker and Markdown linter.
+I developed a CI/CD pipeline using GitHub Actions that includes a Markdown linter and a link checker.
-See the workflow files for [CI tests](https://github.com/nandstand/sample-site/blob/main/.github/workflows/ci.yml) and [deployment](https://github.com/nandstand/sample-site/blob/main/.github/workflows/deploy.yml) to see how I did it, or view the site's [full source](https://github.com/nandstand/sample-site).
+As I make changes to the site's source code or content, it is automatically built, tested, and deployed via GitHub Pages.

 ## Research and writing process

-Before writing these samples, I drew from public resources to build reference material outlining how the software project works.
-To see this reference material and my research process for designing the sample project, see the [reference](https://github.com/nandstand/sample-site/tree/main/reference) included in the site's repository.

 All content follows Microsoft's Writing Style Guide.